netlify/build/README.md

 | ⇩ ‏‏‎ ‏‏‎ ‏‏‎ **onError** ‏‏‎ ‏‏‎ ‏‏‎     | Runs on build error                |
 | 🎉 ‏‏‎ **onEnd** ‏‏‎ ‏‏‎ ‏‏‎              | Runs on build error or success     |

+_Please keep in mind that these events are for build events only and do not include deploy events, pertinent in cases that you're working with our API._

 ### Anatomy of a plugin

 A plugin consists of two files: